jleahred/jleahred.github.io/jleahred.md

 You can see more details in my C.V. below

-I love learning and technologies.
+I love technologies and learning new things.
 Check my blog, link in next section (spanish)

 Let me show you some links related to me (blog, cv, programs...)